Natkuma01/CS320_Software_Testing/README.md

 # 🏫 Southern New Hampshire University

 ### 1️⃣ How can I ensure that my code, program, or software is functional and secure?
-   First, I conduct a thorough dry run to catch any typographical errors, ensuring everything is on point.
+   First, I conduct dry run to catch any typographical errors, ensuring everything is on point.
    Then, I review the product requirements to ensure that the necessary constraints are in place for the input data types, verifying that they meet the requirements before storing the data.
 For instance, I wrote JUnit tests to prevent null or duplicate contact entries and to ensure that appointment dates are not in the past.
 Additionally, I created